jnhutchinson/Scripts/pipelines/RRBS_methylkit/README.md

 - **[bpipe](http://code.google.com/p/bpipe/)** binary directory must be in PATH

+- **[FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)** must be in PATH
+	- on Odyssety can also load module bio/fastqc-0.10.0

 - **bismark** binary directory must be in PATH

 - **Reference genome(s)** must be preprepared with bismark_genome_preparation